-The best path to success: a balanced approach

-The key is to balance financial- and performance-based outcome metrics.
-Outcome metrics include all measures that reflect organizational performance and impact.
-These can include performance (e.g., program efficiency), outcomes (e.g., meals served), capacity (e.g., membership growth), financial (e.g., budget to actual), or sustainability (e.g., operating reliance).
+The best path to success: a balanced approach Outcome metrics include all measures that reflect organisational performance and impact.
+These can include performance (e.g., program efficiency), outcomes (e.g. meals served), capacity (e.g., membership growth), financial (e.g., budget to actual), or sustainability (e.g. operating reliance).
 If you report solely financial-based metrics, your potential funders won't know whether you are successful in your mission and in meeting your stated goals.
-Your programs and activities can grow and be hugely successful, but without organizational capacity and sustainability, the programs-and their impact-will come to an end.

-Define key indicators across the spectrum to ensure that you are getting-and giving-a complete picture to key stakeholders, staff, and constituents.
+Consider: Your programs and activities can grow and be hugely successful, but without organisational capacity and sustainability, the programs - and their impact - will come to an end.
+Define key indicators across the spectrum to ensure that you are getting - and giving - a complete picture to key stakeholders, staff, and constituents.
 Your website is a great way to communicate that focus, and to ensure that both internal and external constituents have access to the information.